skolodyazhnyy/go-common/telemetry/README.md

 ## Usage

 Create telemetry reporter using `New` constructor.
-It takes, logger instance, Statsd address, application prefix and list of global tags attached to all metrics.
+It takes, logger instance, Statsd address, application prefix (must end with a dot) and list of global tags attached to all metrics.

 In case statsd address is empty, constructor will return `Discard` telemetry reporter.